TJ-5/EdgeDeflector_Alternitave/README.md

-### UserChrome.js stand-alone snippet loader by AveYo
+### UserChrome.js stand-alone snippet loader by AveYo (I DONT own it all the Credit goes to him)
 featured snippets (**Addressbar** = _Open input as URL on Enter - press Tab to Search instead_ & **OneClickSearch**)
 also available for other popular js loaders in the [chrome/JS folder](https://github.com/AveYo/fox/tree/main/chrome/JS)

+Its an Alternitve for the Edge Deflector bacuase it doesnt work in Windows 11 with the newest update so this is a great way to still get the same result.
+No download is needed which makes it great and user friendly.

 #### ELI5 request: sorry, [age restricted](https://www.reddit.com/r/firefox/comments/ls0ffy/oneoffsrefresh_redux_single_click_search_icons_in/gotqkg5/)